NAAB Radio Now Streaming on iHeartRadio & BET Awards Weekend Events

 May 27, 2022, 06:00 ET

 LOS ANGELES, May 27, 2022 /PRNewswire/ -- Los Angeles based radio station and media platform, NAAB Radio, has announced its fully integrated digital media platform is now available on iHeartRadio.
-NAAB radio offers its listeners and advertisers a diverse set of genres and topics from 'Hip-Hop Uncut' to their 'Inside Politics' station curating their 24 different stations to the diverse music tastes of the millions of listeners NAAB Radio has amassed since inception in 2019.
+NAAB radio offers its listeners and advertisers a diverse set of genres and topics from 'Hip-Hop Uncut' to their 'Inside Politics' station curating their 24 different stations to the diverse music tastes of the millions of listeners NAAB Radio has amassed since inception its in 2019.

-In alignment with the influence the radio platform has held since i2019 and furtherance of its reach and growth as a radio station from its new association with iHeartRadio, NAAB Radio plans to host a star-studded Multi-Event during the Pre-BET Awards Weekend filled with Athletes, press, influencers, and celebrities from all over to celebrate Black Entertainment's biggest weekend on June 24th, 2022, at the JW Marriott LA Live in Los Angeles, CA.
+In alignment with the influence the radio platform has held since 2019 and furtherance of its reach and growth as a radio station from its new association with iHeartRadio, NAAB Radio plans to host a star-studded Multi-Event during the Pre-BET Awards Weekend filled with Athletes, press, influencers, and celebrities from all over to celebrate Black Entertainment's biggest weekend on June 24th, 2022, at the JW Marriott LA Live in Los Angeles, CA.

 NAAB Radio is doing it again.
 In 2021, NAAB Radio brought the official Pre-BET after party and now it is bringing the Official NAAB Radio Pre-BET Awards Party with Live Performances by major recording artists.